 Five months ago I was on the subway on my way to work, was sitting on the express same as every morning looking out the window watching the local stops go by in the dark with an empty head and my arms folded, not feeling great, not feeling rotten, just not feeling.
 And for a minute I couldn’t remember, I didn’t know, unless I really concentrated, whether it was a Tuesday or a Thursday or a… for a minute it could have been any day…

 Why did this cause a rift between Shepherd and Gardner?
 Because Shepherd was absolutely convinced the character of Murray was based on him.
-He wasn’t the only one; during the height of A Thousand Clowns‘s popularity, Shepherd was constantly asked about the similarities between Murray and himself, to the point that he refused to talk about it at all.
+He wasn’t the only one; during A Thousand Clowns‘s Broadway run, Shepherd was constantly asked about the similarities between Murray and himself, to the point that he refused to talk about it at all.
 According to a 1968 article in the Bergen Record, he even sued Gardner over it: “‘It was my life,’ Shepherd admits, ending further comment.”

 When I began diving headfirst into Shep research many years ago and came across this tidbit, naturally I decided I must see this film.
 Even then, it was extremely difficult to find.
 After months of searching, I joined a tiny little video store on the Upper West Side because they were the only place I’d found, even in cinephiliac Manhattan, that had a copy of the film on VHS.